 - Examples show students how to select and use appropriate procedures. - Guided Exercises within the sections give students an opportunity to work with a new concept.
-Completely worked-out solutions appear beside each exercise to give immediate reinforcement.
+Completely worked-out solutions appear beside each exercise to give immediate reinforcement. - Definition boxes highlight important definitions throughout the text. - Procedure displays summarize key strategies for carrying out statistical procedures and methods.
+Conditions required for using the procedure are also stated. - What Does a concept, method, or result Tell Us? summarize information we obtain from the named concepts and statistical processes and gives insight for additional application. - Important Features of a concept, method, or result summarize the features of the listed item. - NEW!
+Recommendations from the Statistical Association of America regarding the importance of ethics in statistics and appropriate use of P-values are discussed.

-- Definition boxes highlight important definitions throughout the text. - Procedure displays summarize key strategies for carrying out statistical procedures and methods.
-Conditions required for using the procedure are also stated. - NEW!
-What Does (a concept method or result) Tell Us? summarizes information we obtain from the named concepts and statistical processes and gives insight for additional application. - NEW!
-Important Features of a (concept, method, or result) summarizes the features of the listed item. - Looking Forward features give a brief preview of how a current topic is used later. - Labels for each example or guided exercise highlight the technique, concept, or process illustrated by the example or guided exercise.
+- Looking Forward features give a brief preview of how a current topic is used later. - Labels for each example or guided exercise highlight the technique, concept, or process illustrated by the example or guided exercise.
 In addition, labels for section and chapter problems describe the field of application and show the wide variety of subjects in which statistics is used. - Section and chapter problems require the student to use all the new concepts mastered in the section or chapter.
 Problem sets include a variety of real-world applications with data or settings from identifiable sources.
 Key steps and solutions to odd-numbered problems appear at the end of the book. - Basic Computation problems ask students to practice using formulas and statistical methods on very small data sets.
 Such practice helps students understand what a statistic measures. - Statistical Literacy problems ask students to focus on correct terminology and processes of appropriate statistical methods.
 Such problems occur in every section and chapter problem set. - Interpretation problems ask students to explain the meaning of the statistical results in the context of the application. - Critical Thinking problems ask students to analyze and comment on various issues that arise in the application of statistical methods and in the interpretation of results.
-These problems occur in every section and chapter problem set. - Expand Your Knowledge problems present enrichment topics such as negative binomial distribution; conditional probability utilizing binomial, Poisson, and normal distributions; estimation of standard deviation from a range of data values; and more. - Cumulative review problem sets occur after every third chapter and include key topics from previous chapters.
+These problems occur in every section and chapter problem set. - Expand Your Knowledge problems present enrichment topics such as dotplots, grouped data, estimation of standard deviation from a range of data values, residual plots, relationship between confidence intervals and two-tailed hypothesis tests, and more. - NEW!
+Terminology Problems at the end of each chapter are true/false or multiple choice questions regarding important features or terms or concepts. - Cumulative review problem sets occur after every third chapter and include key topics from previous chapters.
 Answers to all cumulative review problems are given at the end of the book. - Data Highlights and Linking Concepts provide group projects and writing projects. - Viewpoints are brief essays presenting diverse situations in which statistics is used. - Design and photos are appealing and enhance readability.